MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 </dl>

 #### `linkouts.setVersion`
 Sets the version string of the linkouts file to version (a string).
-If called multiple times, the additonal calls simply overwrite previous versions.
+If called multiple times, the additional calls simply overwrite previous versions.

 ```javascript
 linkouts.setVersion(version);